rodrigonikolof/rodrigonikolof/README.md

 <h1 align="center">Hi, I'm Rodrigo 👋</h1>
-<h3 align="center">An aspiring software engineer who fell in love with coding and can't wait to build a career with it!!!</h3>
+<h3 align="center">An aspiring software engineer who fell in love with coding and is working hard to start his career in tech!!!</h3>

 <h3> How would I define myself?
 Probably like this </h3>